theicfire/makefiletutorial/index.md

 -->

 **Intro**
-This makefile has a single target, called `some_binary`.
-The default target is the first target, so in this case `some_binary` will run.
+This makefile has a single target, called `some_file`.
+The default target is the first target, so in this case `some_file` will run.
 {% highlight make %}
-some_binary:
+some_file:
 	echo "This line will always print"
 {% endhighlight %}

-This file will make `some_binary` the first time, and the second time notice it's already made, resulting in `make: 'some_binary' is up to date.`
+This file will make `some_file` the first time, and the second time notice it's already made, resulting in `make: 'some_file' is up to date.`
 {% highlight make %}
-some_binary:
+some_file:
-	echo "This line will only print once" touch some_binary
+	echo "This line will only print once" touch some_file
 {% endhighlight %}

 Alternative syntax: same line
 {% highlight make %}
-some_binary: ; touch some_binary
+some_file: ; touch some_file
 {% endhighlight %}

-The backslash ("\\") character gives us multilines
+The backslash ("\\") character gives us the ability to use multiple lines when the commands are too long
 {% highlight make %}
-some_binary:
-	touch \
-	some_binary
+some_file:
+	echo This line is too long, so \
+		it is broken up into multiple lines
 {% endhighlight %}

-Will call other.txt target if it is newer than the `some_binary` file, or it doesn't exist.
-It will call the other.txt rule first.
+Here, the target `some_file` "depends" on `other_file`.
+When we run `make`, the default target (`some_file`, since it's first) will get called.
+It will first look at its list of *dependencies*, and if any of them are older, it will first run the targets for those dependencies, and then run itself.
+The second time this is run, neither target will run because both targets exist.
 {% highlight make %}
-some_binary: other.txt
-	touch some_binary

-other.txt:
+some_file: other_file
+	echo "This will run second, because it depends on other_file" touch some_file

+other_file:
+	echo "This will run first"
-	touch other.txt
+	touch other_file
 {% endhighlight %}

-This will always make both targets, because `some_binary` depends on other.txt, which is never created.
+This will always make both targets, because `some_file` depends on other_file, which is never created.
 {% highlight make %}
-some_binary: other.txt
+some_file: other_file
-	touch some_binary
+	touch some_file

-other.txt:
+other_file:
 	echo "nothing"
 {% endhighlight %}

-"clean" is not a special word.
-If there's a file called clean that is made, then "make clean" won't have to do anything.
-Similarly, if the clean file is older than the `some_binary` file, the clean rule will not be called.
+"clean" is often used as a target that removes the output of other targets.
 {% highlight make %}
-some_binary: clean
+some_file: clean
-	touch some_binary
+	touch some_file

 clean:
+	rm some_file
+{% endhighlight %}

+Adding `.PHONY` to a target will prevent make from confusing the phony target with a file name.
+In this example, if the file "clean" is created, make clean will still be run. `.PHONY` is great to use, but I'll skip it in the rest of the examples for simplicity.
+{% highlight make %}
+some_file:
+	touch some_file
 	touch clean

-actual_clean:
-	rm some_binary
-	rm clean

-# Adding PHONY to a target will prevent make from confusing the phony target with a file name.
-# In this example, if clean is created, make clean will still be run.
-# PHONY is great to use, but I'll skip it in the rest of the examples for simplicity.
-some_binary:
-	touch some_binary
-	touch clean

 .PHONY: clean
 clean:
-	rm some_binary
+	rm some_file
 	rm clean
 {% endhighlight %}